jlwang233/Final-project/README.md

 2. stay time of existing study unit

 ## Instructions on how to use the program:
-- input: the number of study unit -including individual and group, the number of simulations.
+- input: the number of study unit -including individual and group;
+         the number of simulations.
-- output: average waiting time for all the study unit in the quene.
+- output: total and average waiting time for all the study unit in line;
+          tasks remaining -the number of study unit still wait in line;
+          the last study unit has to wait.
-- main structure: 4 classes- studyMem, seat, table, tableUnit; 1 main function - schedule() ->decision tree; other object comparison functions.
+- main structure: 4 classes- studyUnit, seat, table, tableUnit; 1 main function - schedule() ->decision tree.

 ## Sources Used: